TuomasLattila/Advanced-Web-Applications-Project/docs/user_manual.md

-Over all apps accessibility is ok.
+Over all app's accessibility is ok.